viff-cnh/Extension-Biomass-Harvest/README_BiomassHarvest3.2.txt

 Repository:		https://github.com/LANDIS-II-Foundation/Extension-Biomass-Harvest
 Author:			LANDIS-II Foundation
 Revision Date:		24 Nov 2016
-Final Date:		04 Mar 2017
+Final Date:		21 Apr 2017

-Welcome to the source code repository for Extension-Biomass-Harvest, a LANDIS-II extension.
+Welcome to the source code repository for Extension-Biomass-Harvest, a LANDIS-II disturbance extension.

+Biomass Harvest, exactly like Base Harvest from which it was derived, uses harvesting prescriptions to remove selected species cohorts.
+The major difference is that Biomass Harvest supports partial thinning of cohorts (i.e., some percentage less than 100% removal) whereas Base Harvest always removes 100% of a selected cohort.
+A harvesting prescription requires the definition of a variety of parameters including StandRanking, SiteSelection, and CohortsRemoved and Extension Biomass Harvest is only compatible with succession extensions that use the same cohort type, in this case cohorts with species AND age AND aboveground biomass data.

 This README file provides the following info:

 	1) The basic relationship between 'the science' (various biological, geological,